kaBeech/tensort/README.md

     - Keeping runtime somewhat reasonable

-    - Never re-running a sub-algorithm that is expected to act deterministicly looking for a non-deterministic result (i.e. expect that if a components gives a wrong answer, running it again won't somehow yield a right answer)
+    - Never re-running a sub-algorithm that is expected to act deterministicly on the same arguments looking for a non-deterministic result (i.e. expect that if a components gives a wrong answer, running it again won't somehow yield a right answer)

     - Using a minimal number of different sub-algorithms (i.e. doesn't just use every O(n log n) sorting algorithm I can think of and compare all